 How much is a power steering pump for a Acura TL?

-Several factors can influence the final cost of replacing a power steering pump:
+The main factors that influence the cost of a power steering pump replacement for an Acura TL include:

 What happens to a car when the power steering pump goes out?